jamf/Replicator/README.md

 * Fixed issue with self service icons when cloud services connector is not referenced.

 **v5.9.1**<br>
-* Fixed issue self service icon migrations.
+* Fixed issue self service icon replications.

 **v5.9.0**<br>
-* With great sadness (computer) configurations have been removed as an object that can be migrated.
+* With great sadness (computer) configurations have been removed as an object that can be replicated.
 * Added ability to select the location of exported files.
 * Fixed crash that would occur when importing files while on the Selective tab.
 * Add command line options for setting an ldap id on jamf user accounts and converting standard jamf accounts to ldap accounts.

 **v5.8.3**<br>
-* Fix animation not stopping under certain conditions when no objects are found to migrate.
+* Fix animation not stopping under certain conditions when no objects are found to replicate.
 * Fix issue where policies would list multiple times in selective mode.

 **v5.8.2**<br>